edipasq/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
- SQLAlchemy Homework - Surfs Up!
+ SQLAlchemy - Surfs Up!
  ![image](https://user-images.githubusercontent.com/88738293/158872188-cb8d0fcf-75b0-4180-a606-6a5d1c30d5fc.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+ Honolulu, Hawaii!
+Climate Analysis on the area.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Python and SQLAlchemy was used to do basic climate analysis and data exploration of the climate database.
+The following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+* Used[hawaii.sqlite](Resources/hawaii.sqlite) files to complete the climate analysis and data exploration.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Used SQLAlchemy `create_engine` to connect to sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Used SQLAlchemy `automap_base()` to reflect tables into classes and save a reference to those classes called `Station` and `Measurement`.

 * Link Python to the database by creating an SQLAlchemy session.

-* **Important** Don't forget to close out your session at the end of your notebook.

 ### Precipitation Analysis

 * Start by finding the most recent date in the data set.

-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.
+* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.

 * Select only the `date` and `prcp` values.